xonsh/xonsh/docs/tutorial.rst

 Now we are in a xonsh shell.
 Our username happens to be ``snail``, our hostname happens to be ``home``, and we are in our home directory (``~``).
 Alternatively, you can setup your terminal emulator (xterm, gnome-terminal, etc) to run xonsh automatically when it starts up.
 This is recommended.

 Basics
 =======================
-The xonsh language is based on Python and the xonsh shell uses Python to interpret any input it receives.
+The xonsh language is based on Python, and the xonsh shell uses Python to interpret any input it receives.
 This makes simple things, like arithmetic,
 simple:

 .. code-block:: python